- 1 medium sweet yellow pepper, chopped

 - Reduced-fat sour cream, optional

-- Preheat oven to 350°.
-Place 1/3 cup zucchini down the center of each tortilla; top with 2 tablespoons cheese and 2 teaspoons olives.
-Roll up and place seam side down in two 13x9-in. baking dishes coated with cooking spray.
+- Place 1/3 cup zucchini down the center of each tortilla; top with 2 tablespoons cheese and 1 tablespoon olives.
+Roll up and place seam side down in two 13-in. x 9-in. baking dishes coated with cooking spray.
 Pour sauce over the top; sprinkle with remaining cheese.

-- Bake, uncovered, 30-35 minutes or until heated through.
+- Bake, uncovered, at 350° for 30-35 minutes or until heated through.
 Sprinkle with cilantro.
 Serve with sour cream if desired.
 Yield: 12 servings.

 Reviews forZucchini Enchiladas